forestgrape/people_interactions/people_interactions.md

   > Revolutions happened mainly in situations where a segregated and a small class controlled most of the wealth.
 * Between countries, when there are lots of interactions especially at the 'decision making'/leadership level, the chances for friendship is higher and thus the chances for tensions, hostile actions and especially war are lower.

-  > Borders between states seem to some extent necessary to enable a local/own governance & responsibility and solidary societies (at least with the current inequalities and taxation schemes). // Though the system should be such that every region/society/country has a fair chance to develop as it wants.
+  > Borders between states seem to some extent necessary to enable a local/own governance & responsibility and solidary societies (in view of the current inequalities and taxation schemes). // Though the system should be such that every region/society/country has a fair chance to develop as it wants.

-  > When the decision makers are friends, hostile actions are rare. => Meetings of parliament members are considered helpful.
+  > When the decision makers are friends, hostile actions are rare. => Meetings of parliament/assembly members are considered helpful.
 Parliaments member often are in office for quite long and additionally they are many members, so a parliament can have friend around the world and especially with all neighboring countries.
 To have friendships between leadership groups is higher when the groups are larger.